 The discussion of science, ethics, and religion may date back to ancient Greece, but the specific topics on which the conversation dwells change with time and scientific advancements.
 Similarly, DoSER's projects respond to the rising themes and trends in the scientific and religious communities.
 Keep reading to learn more about our current projects.

 Many people seek guidance on scientific subjects from their religious leaders, so it is important that quality science resources are made available to those leaders.
-DoSER is supporting seminaries in their efforts to incorporate forefront science into their core curricula and prepare future clergy to address questions of science, ethics and religion with their congregations.
+DoSER is supporting seminaries in their efforts to incorporate forefront science into their core curricula and to prepare future clergy to address questions of science, ethics, and religion with their congregations.

 The Evangelical Christian community comprises a significant portion of the U.S. population, so it is important that this community maintain a healthy dialogue with the scientific community.
 In March 2015, DoSER completed a three-year project investigating perceptions that scientific and religious communities (especially Evangelicals) have about one another in order to increase understanding between these communities.

-- Science for Seminaries instructional video series
+Fall 2013 - Science for Seminaries educational video series launches, featuring 17 world-class scientists.